 I was just a little bit chuffed with the result.
-Not perfect in shape by any means, but they tasted fantastic and were much closer to the taste and texture of the bagels I’ve eaten both in New York and California.
+Not perfect in shape by any means.
+But they tasted fantastic and were much closer to the taste and texture of the bagels I’ve eaten both in New York and California.

-This must have hit the zeitgeist, because I’ve never had so many comments on a Facebook post as these bagels generated.
+This must have hit the zeitgeist, because I’ve never had so many comments on a Facebook post as these homemade bagels generated.